leclavierfrancais/rpg-companion-sillytavern/README.md

 - **💭 Character Thoughts**: Floating thought bubbles showing AI characters' internal monologue
 - **🎲 Classic RPG Stats**: STR, DEX, CON, INT, WIS, CHA attributes with dice roll support
 - **📦 Inventory System**: Track items your character is carrying
-- **📜 Immersive HTMML**: Enhance the immersion by including creative HTML/CSS/JS elements in your roleplay
+- **📜 Immersive HTML**: Enhance the immersion by including creative HTML/CSS/JS elements in your roleplay
 - **➡️ Plot Progression**: Progress the plot with randomized events or natural progression with a click of a button
 - **🎨 Multiple Themes**: Cyberpunk, Fantasy, Minimal, Dark, Light, and Custom themes
 - **✏️ Live Editing**: Edit stats, thoughts, weather, and more directly in the panels
 - **💾 Per-Swipe Data Storage**: Each swipe preserves its own tracker data

+***Currently, it doesn't work on mobile devices.
+If someone can fix it, that would be great, as I have no way to test it on mobile.***

 ### Smart Features